 Very good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of Why Information Grows: the Evolution of Order, From to cart. $10.00, very good condition, Sold by Copperfield's Books rated 4.0 out of 5 stars, ships from Spring, TX, UNITED STATES, published 2017 by Basic Books.
+Add this copy of Why Information Grows: The Evolution of Order, from to cart. $14.75, new condition, Sold by Ingram Customer Returns Center rated 5.0 out of 5 stars, ships from NV, USA, published 2017 by Basic Books.